reciprocal-labs/Gakken-USBMIDI/README.md

 Welcome!

-This project provides a standalone MIDI interface for the Gakken SX-150 synthesizer, based on the Arduino UNO r3.
-The interface is simple to use: Simply plug the USB connector into your workstation, and connect the remaining two cables to your Gakken to provide CV.
+This project provides a standalone MIDI interface for the Gakken SX-150 synthesizer, and provides useable firmwares/sketches for the Arduino UNO r3 as well as the Leonardo or Pro Micro.
+The interface is simple to use: Simply plug the USB connector from your workstation to the MCU, and connect the remaining cables to your Gakken to provide CV.

 As the interface itself is a fully class compliant USB MIDI device, the unit is fully standalone.
 No drivers are needed, and there is no client-side software to install or run- just plug and play!
 This interface has been successfully tested on macOS and iOS.